 byte addressable unit of data storage large enough to hold any member of the basic character set of the execution environment

 Note: It is possible to uniquely express the address of each individual byte of an object.
 A byte is composed of a contiguous sequence of bits, the number of which is implementation-defined.
-The least significant bit is called the low-order bit; the most significant bit is called the high-order bit.
+The least significant bit is called the low-order bit by this document; the most significant bit is called the high-order bit.

 3.5